PTI should submit its demands in written form: Irfan Siddiqui

 In a statement released from Islamabad, Siddiqui said the dialogue process had not proceeded a bit for the last 12 days.
 He also refuted any claims that no talks were being held behind the scene.

-He also said no politician had any immunity from the military cases.
+He also said no politician had any immunity from the criminal cases and that the PTI founder was no exception.
 He also said PTI talked about 45 missing persons but neither gave any list nor told their names.

 The PML-N leader said no offer had been made by government or any institution to PTI leader for being transferred to Banigala.